murundb/murundb.github.io/docs/kinematics/angular_velocity.md

 \boldsymbol{\omega}^{\gamma}_{\beta \alpha} = \boldsymbol{\omega}^{\gamma}_{\beta \delta} + \boldsymbol{\omega}^{\gamma}_{\delta \alpha}.\label{3.2}
 $$

-The resolving axes can be changed by using the transformation matrix:
+Observers in the frames $F_\alpha$ and $F_\beta$ do not see the same motion because of their own relative motions.
+The resolving axes can be changed by using the rotation matrix:

 $$
 \boldsymbol{\omega}^{\gamma}_{\beta \alpha} = \mathbf{R}^{\gamma}_{\delta} \boldsymbol{\omega}^{\delta}_{\beta \alpha}.\label{3.3}